 - Stud finder

-- Drywall anchors with screws
+- Picture hangers, wood screws, or drywall anchors with screws

 Your home will have walls made of plaster or drywall.
 The reason you need to know the difference is that the methods for picture hanging differ significantly.
 It’s easy to knock an unsightly hole in a plaster wall accidentally, and if you don’t hang your picture correctly, you could ruin both your wall and your art.

 If your home was built before 1960, your walls are likely made of plaster.
 Renovations are nearly always done with drywall because of the cost of plasterwork.
 There is no sense in guessing, though.
 One simple way to determine your wall covering is to find a hidden area and try to make a little cut with a sharp utility knife or box cutter.
 If the knife cuts easily, your walls are made of drywall.

 You may have heard that it’s appropriate to hang pictures at eye level.
 But whose eye are they talking about?
 It’s an average of everyone.
 The general rule is to position the center of the art between 57 and 60 inches above the floor.
 Fifty-eight inches is the standard to which museums around the world adhere, but if you’re tall, you may want to raise the height to 60 inches.

 Once you have decided how high you want your picture, you need to do some math to make sure it hangs in the right place.
 Before we get into that formula, let’s talk about the hardware on the back of your art.
 You will have picture wire, a D-ring hanger, or a sawtooth hanger on the back.
 Part of the formula is the distance between the top of the hanger and the top of the picture frame, called the drop.
 Here are the steps to calculate your eye level:

 - Measure the picture height and divide it by two.
 We’ll call this the picture center.
 For instance, if your picture is 20 inches tall, your picture center is 10 inches.